 The recent success of the elimination of double non-taxation through the BEPS Project illustrates the strength of a coordinated multilateral approach.

-Members of the OECD/G20 Inclusive Framework on BEPS (IF) have been dedicated to finding a comprehensive, consensus based solution to the two challenges arising from digitalisation, and committed to deliver this solution before the end of 2020.
+Members of the OECD/G20 Inclusive Framework on BEPS (Inclusive Framework) have been dedicated to finding a comprehensive, consensus based solution to the two challenges arising from digitalisation, and committed to deliver this solution before the end of 2020.

-Specifically, the IF has convened public consultations engaging key stakeholders including governments, businesses, civil society, academia, and the wider public welcoming a broad array of opinions on the matter to help us chart a path forward.
+Specifically, the Inclusive Framework has convened public consultations engaging key stakeholders including governments, businesses, civil society, academia, and the wider public welcoming a broad array of opinions on the matter to help us chart a path forward.

-To reinforce sustainability, the IF is also conducting economic analyses and impact assessments to ensure that any solution complements existing conventions securing the integrity of the global tax system.
+To reinforce sustainability, the Inclusive Framework is also conducting economic analyses and impact assessments to ensure that any solution complements existing conventions securing the integrity of the global tax system.

-All members of the IF have dedicated significant resources and attached substantial political imperative to finding a timely resolution of the issues at stake.
+All members of the Inclusive Framework have dedicated significant resources and attached substantial political imperative to finding a timely resolution of the issues at stake.

 Considering the importance of the challenge and understanding that global consensus is the target, we have made substantial gradual progress.
 Key milestones accomplished so far in this work include: